paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-022-mine-safety-and-health.md

 The effective date of the Black Lung Benefits Amendments of 1981, referred to in subsec. (a)(2), (3), and (5), is Jan.
 1, 1982, except as otherwise provided.
 See section 206(a) of Pub.
 L. 97–119, set out as an Effective Date of 1981 Amendment note under [section 901 of this title](./chapter-022-mine-safety-and-health.md#section-901).

 The Social Security Act, referred to in subsec. (a)(5), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of that Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of that Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 The Internal Revenue Code of 1986, referred to in subsec. (c), is classified to Title 26, Internal Revenue Code.